'Unfit' Uber loses London license over safety failures

 Monday’s decision comes around two weeks before a national election and less than six months before Londoners decide whether to re-elect Mayor Sadiq Khan, who is also chairman of TfL and a member of the opposition Labour party.

-“I know this decision may be unpopular with Uber users, but their safety is the paramount concern,” he said on Monday.
+“I know this decision may be unpopular with Uber users, but their safety is the paramount concern,” Khan said on Monday.

 Uber was first licensed in London in 2012, when the current prime minister, the Conservative Boris Johnson, was mayor.